-International Student Exchange Programs allows Hendrix students to choose from 150 colleges and universities worldwide.
+International Student Exchange Programs allows Hendrix students to choose from over 150 colleges and universities worldwide.

 For a complete list of host institutions, go to www.isep.org or look through an ISEP catalog available from the Office of International Programs, located in Buhler Hall.

 Because Hendrix students essentially become enrolled in the host institution, the full range of course offerings are typically available (although some universities do limit the courses that international students may take).
 The ISEP website and catalog have a list indicating which disciplines can be studied at each host university.

 Some ISEP member institutions, notably those found in France, Germany, and Spain (as well as in other countries), require significant prior college coursework in the host-country language.
 Students may also attend universities in English-speaking countries.
 Additionally, dozens of universities in non-English speaking countries offer courses in English.
 It is also possible to study the host-country language at many institutions.

 Grades appear on each student’s transcript but do NOT figure into the cumulative GPA.
 Students must earn the equivalent of a “C” or better to be awarded transfer credit.

 ISEP has two programs: Exchange and Direct.
 Hendrix students who participate through ISEP-Exchange pay regular Hendrix tuition, room, and board.
 Students participating in ISEP-Direct will pay the tuition, room, and board of their host universities.
 All students are responsible for their own travel costs, spending money, and visa fees (if any).